Sabelo-22/Nerdma/README.md

 - Recommendation

 Would Improve

 - fine tune the sentiment Analysis Model to cater for more native languages
 - fine tune the recommendation model to understand more context.
-- Improve UI and Usabilit
+- Improve UI and Usability
+- add competition tracking feature